sandyddeveloper/iSnippetsCrafter/README.md

 - **Organization**: Tags and smart search help users keep large code collections organized.
 - **Usability**: The auto-formatting and tag suggestion systems make managing code snippets user-friendly, even without AI.

 This project is a great combination of useful functionality, efficiency, and well-structured code organization, all without the need for complex AI models.
-Would you like to dive deeper into any specific feature or implementation detail?